Getting Started

 Example Dialog

-This is a native HTML dialog element styled by the framework.
-It includes backdrop blur and proper focus management.
+A native HTML dialog element styled by the baseline, with a dimmed backdrop and proper focus management.

 # Forms